Andaman Islands Travel Guide: Beaches, Adventures & Places to Visit

 1. Port Blair

-The point of entry Capital City is the ideal place to get your trip to Andaman started.
-It is home to one of the most strategically placed tri-command of the Indian Forces.
-Infamously known as Kala Pani (Cellular Jail) in the pre - colonial era, it now hosts a light and sound show.
-Showcasing the struggles of the prisoners when the Jail was operational, actors perform and re-enact the tales of the aftermath of the 1857 revolt and the first uprising of free India Movement.
-Historically the place is of much greater significance.
+The capital city is the ideal place to start your trip to Andaman.
+It is home to a strategically placed tri-command of the Indian Forces.
+Historically known as Kala Pani (Cellular Jail), it now hosts a light and sound show, showcasing the struggles of prisoners during the jail's operation, especially after the 1857 revolt and the first uprising of the free India movement.

 3. Neil Island